How To Use The Key

 Step 2: View the Tardigrade Profiles

 Once you’ve selected your choices, the Tardigrade profiles that match the chosen criteria will automatically re-populate the profile listing.
 These profiles contain detailed information about different tardigrade species and their unique characteristics.
+Clicking on a tardigrade image will open that genus’ page in a new window or tab.

 Step 3: Refine Your Search